steppsr/getxchtx/README.md

 ---

 **Notes**<br>
 **1.** Since this is pulling historical transactions, the current price column is set to 0.
-You will need to populate that column manually.<br>*Let me know if there is a free API that can pull historical pricing for XCH.*<br>
+You will need to populate that column manually. *Let me know if there is a free API that can pull historical pricing for XCH.*<br>
 **2.** Each transaction takes about 1 second to process, so it may take quite a while to finish creating the file.<br>
 **3.** ***python3*** must be installed.
 Run the following command to see if you have it installed.